Audio Processing

 ATU for WKIP tower, circa 1960

-This information is useful for checking the component ratings in the ATU.
+The theoretical information is useful for checking the component ratings in the ATU.
 The series capacitor on the output leg needs to handle the full carrier current plus 125% modulation.
 I calculate that to be 10.125 amps, so the 12 amp capacitor is sufficient.
+In the end, the actual base current was about half of the theoretical, so all good.
 The ATU is a standard T network with a capacitive leg to ground.

 WKIP ATU Schematic